perfsonar/perfsonar-workshop/README.md

 Dependencies
 ------------

 The perfsonar-testpoint and perfsonar-toolkit roles as well as the bootstrap role from Robert De Bock are dependencies to this setup.
 Git submodules are provided to make for an easy starting point.
+This means you have 2 different ways to use this setup:

+  - use the git submodules, by running `git submodule init; git submodule update` after cloning this repo
+  - use Ansible Galaxy (when the perfsonar roles will be published there…)

 License
 -------